 Content may contain affiliate links.
 When you shop the links, I receive a small commission at no cost to you.
 Thank you for supporting my small business.

-After trying several types, including oil-based paint, latex paint, and chalk paint, I discovered the best type of paint for cabinets: Benjamin Moore’s Advance Alkyd Paint.
+After trying several types of cabinet paint over the years, including oil-based paint, latex paint, and chalk paint, I discovered the best paint for cabinets: Benjamin Moore’s Advance Alkyd Paint.

 Painting your cabinets doesn’t have to be difficult, especially when you pick the best cabinet paint for the job!